JDonnellyCodeInstitute/bespoke-brushwork/README.md

 - Creating the social media pages for Bespoke Brushwork to be linked in the Footer.
 - Creating a database for storage of customer information and linking it to the enquire form.
 - Creating the data journey on the enquire page.
-Setting up an email / business specific contact point for the information to come through to as well as defining SLAs so customers know how long they should expect to wait for a response and the general pricing they should expect.
+Setting up an email/business-specific contact point for the information to come through to as well as defining SLAs so customers know how long they should expect to wait for a response and the general pricing they should expect.
 - Implementing JavaScript for hero image slideshow rather than CSS animation for greater flexibility and smoother functionality.

 ## Testing